vuejs/vue-test-utils/docs/en/guides/testing-SFCs-with-mocha-webpack.md

 ### Setting Up Browser Environment

-`vue-test-utils` requires a browser environment to run.
+Vue Test Utils requires a browser environment to run.
 We can simulate it in Node using `jsdom-global`:

 ```bash
 npm install --save-dev jsdom jsdom-global